Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/geoview-compose/README.md

 )
 ```

-An example of how to use the Callout on a point or geo-element is available in the [MapView Callout App](../../microapps/MapViewCalloutApp/README.md).
+An example of how to use the Callout on a point or geo-element is available in the [Callout App](../../microapps/CalloutApp/README.md).

 ### Display an OverviewMap